top of page

 THERAPY SERVICES

 Students with developmental disabilities often face challenges that are different from those faced by other students.
 Many parents take special needs students outside of school for therapy.
-To prevent disruptions in learning, Bynum School offers students neurologic music, occupational, and speech therapy during school hours at no additional cost to the family.
+To prevent disruptions in learning, Bynum School offers students neurologic music®, occupational, physical, and speech therapies during school hours at no additional cost to the family.

 Speech Therapy